kelektiv/node.bcrypt.js/README.md

 [![Build Status](https://travis-ci.org/kelektiv/node.bcrypt.js.svg?branch=master)](https://travis-ci.org/kelektiv/node.bcrypt.js)
 [![Dependency Status](https://david-dm.org/kelektiv/node.bcrypt.js.svg)](https://david-dm.org/kelektiv/node.bcrypt.js)

-Lib to help you hash passwords.
+A library to help you hash passwords.

-[bcrypt on wikipedia][bcryptwiki]
+You can read about [bcrypt in Wikipedia][bcryptwiki] as well as in the following article:

-Catalyst for this module: [How To Safely Store A Password][codahale]
+[How To Safely Store A Password][codahale]

-## If You Are Submitting Bugs/Issues
+## If You Are Submitting Bugs or Issues

-First, make sure that the version of node you are using is a _stable_ version.
-You'll know this because it'll have an even major release number.
-We do not currently support unstable versions and while the module may happen to work on some unstable versions you'll find that we quickly close issues if you're not using a stable version.
+Verify that the node version you are using is a _stable_ version; it has an even major release number.
+Unstable versions are currently not supported and issues created while using an unstable version will be closed.

-If you are on a stable version of node, we can't magically know what you are doing to expose an issue, it is best if you provide a snippet of code or log files if you're having an install issue.
-This snippet need not include your secret sauce, but it must replicate the issue you are describing.
-The issues that get closed without resolution tend to be the ones that don't help us help you.
-Thanks.
+If you are on a stable version of node, please provide a sufficient code snippet or log files for installation issues.
+The code snippet does not require you to include confidential information.
+However, it must provide enough information such that the problem can be replicable.
+Issues which are closed without resolution often lack required information for replication.

 ## Version Compatibility